gregorio-project/hyphen-la/doc/classical-hyphenation.md

 	  *huius-ce*

-2. If an epenthesis (*d*, *g*, or *s*) occurs at the word boundary, the hyphenation point is after the epenthesis:
+2. If an epenthesis (*d*, *g*, or *s*) occurs at the word boundary, the hyphenation point is after the epenthesis.
 	- *abs-trahō*, *abs-tineō*, *abs-condō*, *abs-cēdō*
 	- *obs-caenus*
 	- *prōd-eō*, *prōd-esse*, *prōd-igō*